Leaders Logo

 Configuring the Context for Lazy Loading

 After installing the package, you need to enable proxies in your DbContext.
-This can be done in the OnConfiguring method or in Startup.cs (if you are using dependency injection).
+This can be done in the OnConfiguring method or in the Startup.cs (if using dependency injection).

 public class ApplicationDbContext : DbContext